js816/World_Weather_Analysis/README.md

 ### Vacation Search

 Once the weather data was gathered, coding was developed to request a range of temperatures from our customer.
 The high temperature was then filtered so only cities within the range selected by the customer were shown.
-Google Maps API were then leveraged to find hotels near the city.
-Google Maps where then created to show the filtered cities.
-Each city has a marker and if clicked by the user, the marker displays the nearest hotel, the city name, the country, and the current high temperature and weather conditions.
+Google Maps APIs calls were then leveraged to find hotels near the city.
+Google Maps were then created to show the filtered cities.
+Each city has a marker and if clicked by the user, the marker displays the nearest hotel, the city name, the country, the current high temperature, and weather conditions.
 Sample maps are shown below.

 ![US_map](https://user-images.githubusercontent.com/82730954/121416130-11d85180-c92e-11eb-8b48-794ecd3d4533.png)